ElenaMerelo/Estructura-de-Computadores/examen2017.md

   Not all instructions affect all status flags: add and sub affect all six flags; inc and dec affect all but the carry flag; mov, push and pop do not affect any flags.
   Assuming intel x86 assembler: Both ADD and ADC will set the Carry Flag on high-order bit carry or borrow and it will be cleared otherwise.
 Using ADC when the CF is 1 and there is no overflow, will result in CF=0.

   Así, b) no modifica ningún flag, d) cambia el de signo, le está restando 1 a un registro en el que teníamos almacenado 0, c) está sumando 0 a un registro en el que tenemos -1, si eso modificaría también el flag de signo.
-La opción restante es **a)**, que resta a un registro él mismo, con lo que resultará 0 y ZF se activará, adc lee el bit de acarreo y lo consume, sumándoselo a %edi si tiene, sino no hace nada, cambian flags diferentes a los demás.
+La opción restante es a), que resta a un registro él mismo, con lo que resultará 0 y ZF se activará, adc lee el bit de acarreo y lo consume, sumándoselo a %edi si tiene, sino no hace nada.
+Todas las instrucciones modifican los flags salvo **b)**, tiene pues un efecto sobre los flags diferente al resto, es la solución.

 **4. Si %rsp vale 0xdeadbeefdeadd0d0, ¿cuál será su nuevo valor después de que se ejecute pushq %rbx?**